TreyKinkead/set_PFC8523_RTC/README.md

 Serial console will print current date and time in a loop.

-To set the time, send the command `set YYYY-MM-DD HH:MI:SS` with the date and time you desire.
+To set the time, send the command `set YYYY-MM-DD HH:MI:SS` with the date and time you desire in ISO standard format.
 It will not be read until a NEWLINE character is received (when you press _enter_ / _return_ ).

 for example: